AzureADQuickStarts/AppModelv2-NativeClient-DotNet/README.md

 ### Step 6:  Run your project

+Clean the solution, rebuild the solution, and run it.
+You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

 1. Press `<F5>` to run your project.
 Your *TodoListClient* should open.
 1. Select **Sign in** in the top right (or Clear Cache/Sign-in) and then sign-in either using a personal Microsoft account (live.com or hotmail.com) or work or school account.

 ## Optional: Restrict sign-in access to your application

-By default, when you download this code sample and configure the application to use the Azure Active Directory v2 endpoint following the preceeding steps, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can request tokens and access your Web API.
+By default, when you download this code sample and configure the application to use the Azure Active Directory v2 endpoint following the preceding steps, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can request tokens and access your Web API.

 To restrict who can sign in to your application, use one of the options: